 Through statistical analysis, we sought to understand racial and ethnic differences in assignment to family maintenance vs. family reunification.
-Our approach was not only to consider differences in race and ethnicity themselves as we had in our previous analyses, but also to consider a number of factors which we had come to understand were associated with race and ethnicity and which might explain any racial and ethnic difference we might document The question for this analysis, then, was whether underlying differences in child and family status revealed earlier in our work accounted for racial and ethnic differences in assignment.
+Our approach was not only to consider differences in race and ethnicity themselves as we had in our previous analyses, but also to consider a number of factors which we had come to understand were associated with race and ethnicity and which might explain any racial and ethnic differences in child and family status revealed earlier in our work accounted for racial and ethnic differences in assignment.